Levels of AGI for Operationalizing Progress on the Path to AGI: Defining AGI: Case Studies

 \textbf{Case Study 6: Economically Valuable Work.} OpenAI's charter defines AGI as “highly autonomous systems that outperform humans at most economically valuable work” \citep{openAICharter}.
 This definition has strengths per the “capabilities, not processes” criteria, as it focuses on performance agnostic to underlying mechanisms; further, this definition offers a potential yardstick for measurement, i.e., economic value.
 A shortcoming of this definition is that it does not capture all of the criteria that may be part of “general intelligence.”
-There are many tasks that are associated with intelligence that may not have a well-defined economic value (e.g., artistic creativity or emotional intelligence).
+There are tasks associated with intelligence that may not have a well-defined economic value (e.g., artistic creativity or emotional intelligence).
 Such properties may be indirectly accounted for in economic measures (e.g., artistic creativity might produce books or movies, emotional intelligence might relate to the ability to be a successful CEO), though whether economic value captures the full spectrum of “intelligence” remains unclear.
-Another challenge with a framing of AGI in terms of economic value is that this implies a need for \textit{deployment} of AGI in order to realize that value, whereas a focus on capabilities might only require the \textit{potential} for an AGI to execute a task.
-We may well have systems that are technically capable of performing economically important tasks but don't realize that economic value for varied reasons (legal, ethical, social, etc.).
+Another challenge with framing AGI in terms of economic value is the implied need for \textit{deployment} in order to realize that value, whereas a focus on capabilities might only require the \textit{potential} for an AGI to execute a task.
+We may develop systems that are technically capable of performing economically important tasks but don't realize that economic value for varied reasons (legal, ethical, social, etc.).